karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ------------------------------------------------------------------------------------
 Labels & Selectors:
 ------------------------------------------------------------------------------------
 Labels and selectors are the properties attached to each k8s objects(Pods, deployments, services, etc..). they use to group kubernetes objects/resources to gether. labels and annotations are attached in metadata section in YAML file.
 Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
 Annotations are not used as labels they identify the object details like name, phone number, author, etc.

+	$ kubectl run nginx --image nginx --labels env=dev,bu=finance,cn=IND	--> this will label the prod with 3 labels.
+ 	$ kubectl get pod --selector env=dev 	--> filter the pods with labels.

 -----------------------------------------
 ```
 apiVersion:v1